darrinholst/darrinholst.github.com/source/_posts/2012-06-08-coffeescript-function-binding.markdown

 ![](https://dl.dropbox.com/u/2144189/blog/darrinholst/fatarrow/response.jpg)

 Intention revealing.
-So by *not* using ```=>``` everywhere means that I know what it does and when I should use it and that I really inteded to override the default behavior.
+So by *not* using ```=>``` everywhere means that I know what it does and when I should use it and that I really intended to override the default behavior.

 Just because you have shorter syntax to do cumbersome things doesn't mean you